eficode-academy/oidc-oauth2-katas/README.md

   * `cdn` - A simple server for static SPA assets.
 Applies CSP.
   * `login` - A backend-for-frontend component that implements OIDC server-side
   * `api-gw` - A component that works together with the login/bff component for exchanging cookies for tokens.
 The api-gw interfaces to an upstream object store.
-  * `object-store` - The same components as above, but this time accessed from the SPA through the api-gw.
+  * `object-store` - The same components as above, but this time accessed from the SPA through the `api-gw`.

 For simplicity, these software components are built into a single container image.
 See [Dockerfile](ci/Dockerfile) and